NetLah/dotnet-appsettings/README.md

 # dotnet-appsettings - .NET tools

-A tool to convert appsettings.json files to json name-value format support bulk update to Application Settings on Azure AppService.
+A tool to convert appsettings.json files to Docker Compose environment format or json name-value format support bulk update to Application Settings on Azure AppService.

 ## Nuget package